errornot/ErrorNot/README.md

 * Allows you to comment the errors
 * Notifies you by email every time a new error is raised
 * Supports notification via a digest.
 The frequency of notification is set by a cron

+## Authors
+  ErrorNot has been started by Cyril Mougel (shingara) as he was working for AF83.
+  Cyril Mougel and AF83 both continue to contribute to this project.

+  Many thanks to the ErrorNot or ErrorNot notifiers contributors:
+    - François de Metz (francois2metz) for the PHP plugin
+    - Cyril Mougel (shingara) for the Rails plugin
+    - Pierre Ruyssen (virtuo) for the Python plugin

 ## Requirements